2007 British Columbia Scotties Tournament of Hearts

-The 2007 British Columbia Scotties Tournament of Hearts, British Columbia's women's provincial curling championship, was held January 24–28 at the Kamloops Curling Club in Kamloops, British Columbia.
-The winning team of Kelley Law represented British Columbia at the 2007 Scotties Tournament of Hearts in Lethbridge, Alberta, finishing with a 5-6 record in round robin play.
+The 2007 British Columbia Scotties Tournament of Hearts, the provincial women's curling championship for British Columbia, was held January 24 to 28 at the Kamloops Curling Club in Kamloops, British Columbia.
+The winning Kelley Law rink represented British Columbia at the 2007 Scotties Tournament of Hearts in Lethbridge, Alberta, finishing with a 5-6 record in round robin play.

+Having won the 2006 Scott Tournament of Hearts, Team Kelly Scott earned an automatic berth to the national championship as Team Canada.
+This meant British Columbia qualified two teams for the Scotties.